jump-dev/Convex.jl/docs/solvers.rst

 By default, Convex.jl uses `ECOS <https://github.com/JuliaOpt/ECOS.jl>`_ to solve linear programs and second-order cone programs (SOCPs).

-If you wish to solve semi-definite programs (SDPs) or exponential programs, you will need to install `SCS <https://github.com/JuliaOpt/SCS.jl>`_, which can be done by :code:`Pkg.add("SCS")`.
+If you wish to solve semidefinite programs (SDPs) or exponential programs, you will need to install `SCS <https://github.com/JuliaOpt/SCS.jl>`_, which can be done by :code:`Pkg.add("SCS")`.

 Any other solver in `JuliaOpt <http://www.juliaopt.org/>`_ may also be used, so long as it supports the conic constraints used to express the problem.
 Currently, other solvers will be most useful in solving linear programs (LPs) and mixed integer linear programs (MILPs).
 Mosek and Gurobi can be used to solve SOCPs while Mosek can also solve SDPs.